 The last (8th) World Ranger Congress was held in May 2016 in the Rocky Mountains National Park, Colorado, USA.

 Slideshow of pictures from the IRC 2016

-In one of the years when there is no World Ranger Congress, there is usually a European Seminar instead, which helps to keep the close links between rangers within Europe.
+In one of the years when there is no World Ranger Congress, there is usually a European Ranger Congress instead, which helps to keep the close links between rangers within Europe.
 One of the European Ranger Associations coordinates the event.
-So far, Romania, Hungary and Croatia have all hosted these events.
-The IRF has a European Regional Representative, who represents all of the European Ranger Associations on the IRF International Committee and supports the organization of the European Seminars.
+So far, Romania, Hungary, Croatia and most recently the Czech Republic, have all hosted the events.

 So why not get involved and share what being a Ranger means to you?
 Upload your images and stories to the IRF Facebook page.